rogue707Dev/django-gdaps/docs/usage.rst

 React?).

 Just add ``gdaps.frontend`` to ``INSTALLED_APPS``, **before** ``gdaps``.
 Afterwords, there is a new management command available.
-Set the ``GDAPS["FRONTEND_ENGINE"]`` to your desired engine (ATM only "vue"), and call:
+Set the ``GDAPS["FRONTEND_ENGINE"]`` to your desired engine ("vue", "pyside"), and call:

 .. code-block:: bash

     ./manage.py initfrontend

-This creates a /frontend/ directory in the project root, and installs a Javascript application there.
+This creates a /frontend/ directory in the project root, and installs a frontend application there, depending on what you have selected in `GDAPS["FRONTEND_ENGINE"]`

 Vue.js
     It is recommended to install vue globally, you can do that with